Azure/LabServices/README.md

 # Lab Services

-This repository contains samples extending and improving the Azure Lab Services August 2022 update experience.
-The goal is to have a place where everyone can find new and different ways to improve their experience with Lab Services and contribute\improve existing samples.
+This repository contains samples extending the Azure Lab Services (post August 2022 update) experience.

-If there is something that you want, feel free to create an issue.
+Contributions are welcome!
+If there is something that you want, feel free to create an issue or pull request.

 ## Overview